-by Kevin Riley, CTO & EVP, Advanced R&D, Ribbon
+by Kevin Riley, Interim Co-President and CEO CTO for Ribbon

 If there’s one thing security professionals should understand and acknowledge – whether they’re part of an organization’s multi-person IT security team or the CISO guiding that team – it’s that the widespread, varying and rapidly changing threat landscape is impossible to keep up with.
 For every step an organization takes in protecting its infrastructure, attackers are two steps ahead working to figure out how to break in.
 Why?
 Hackers are agile, can launch hundreds if not thousands of attacks at a time and, of course, are not constrained by employee, customer and shareholder demands.